stnbu/person_search/README.md

 ORM
 ---

-Since we're talking about using the data "outside" of Django, I monkey-patched things so that I could use the ORM just using plain Python (the scraping in other words).
+Since we're talking about using the data "outside" of Django, I monkey-patched things so that I could re-use the *Django* ORM and configuration in plain Python (the scraping in other words).
 There are many, many possibilities here and they all depend on the requirements.
 Things that come to mind:

 * Have the scraper write to a separate db and have things synchronized using an AMQP.
 The scrapers run in a "farm" collecting queries and reply back to the queue with some structured result.
 The web UI and/or the database would be participating in that queue, inserting the queries and waiting for responses (asynchronously).
 * Use a separate ORM for scraper I/O. Something like sqlalchemy is robust and well-tested and would have fewer risks, since it doesn't look like the Django ORM is often used this way.
 The downside is maintaining two schema (table classes), etc.